Vreth-r/Vreth-r.github.io/README.md

     <section class="mb-8">
       <h2 class="text-2xl font-semibold text-indigo-500 mb-3">2.
 How I Built the Page</h2>
       <p class="leading-relaxed">
-        I created a single <code>index.html</code> file and structured the content into three main
+        I created a single <code>README.md</code> file and structured the content into three main
-        sections: installation, building process, and difficulties.
+        sections: installation, building process, and difficulties as you can see on this page.
 Tailwind utility classes were used for layout, spacing, typography, and styling.
       </p>